 In the summer of 1927, to the great pleasure of sports lovers in Rome, Associazione Sportiva Roma was born, following the merger of three Rome-based sports clubs: Fortitudo-ProRoma, Football Club di Roma, and Alba-Audace.

 It was decided that Italo Foschi would become the club's first president, with Foschi having already held several meetings in the previous months among the three clubs with the aim of bringing Rome sportsmen together to create a great team capable of beating the northern sides.

-The new club took on the Capitoline Wolf symbol for its crest and colors of the city - yellow and red - beloved by people of the old districts and the city suburbs.
+The new club took on the Capitoline Wolf symbol for its crest and colours of the city - yellow and red - beloved by people of the old districts and the city suburbs.

 On 22 July 1927 it was Foschi who signed the Ordine del Giorno n.1, structuring and dividing the club into three main areas: sports operations, finance and headquarters.

 The Coni Cup: Ferraris and Bernardini

 Foschi’s project proved to be a winning one.
 In the 1927-28 season, Roma won its first title: the CONI Cup, defeating Modena in the final.
 The star of that line-up was Attilio Ferraris, a member of the Italian national team who was born in Rome's city centre, in Borgo Pio.

-After this first season, the group was joined by a legend of Roman football, Fulvio Bernardini, who would go on to become the team's guiding light for eleven seasons.
+After this first season, the group was joined by a legend of Roman football, Fulvio Bernardini, who would go on to become the team's guiding light for 11 seasons.

 The legendary Campo Testaccio

-In that early period, the Campo Testaccio was the glory of Roma supporters.
+In that early period, Campo Testaccio was the pride of Roma supporters.
 It would be where Roma would train between 1929 and 1940.
-The first and the last matches played in the legendary stadium both ended with a 2-1 Roma victory over Brescia and Livorno.
+The first and the last matches played in the legendary stadium both ended with 2-1 Roma victories, over Brescia and Livorno respectively.